-4.1 To meet its statutory responsibilities in full BCP SACRE must:
+4.1 To meet its statutory responsibilities in full Poole SACRE must:

-- consider whether any changes need to be made in the Agreed Syllabus or in the support offered to schools in implementation, to improve the quality of the RE and the learning of pupils - offer advice concerning how an existing Agreed Syllabus can be interpreted to fit in with changes in wider education - provide advice and support on the effective teaching of RE in accordance with the Locally Agreed Syllabus; - advise the LA on standards in Religious Education in BCP schools in accordance with an Agreed Syllabus and on matters related to its functions as it may see fit - provide advice on methods of teaching, the choice of teaching material and the provision of teacher training. - provide advice on and monitor the quality of teaching and learning in Religious Education in BCP schools according to its Agreed Syllabus together with the overall effectiveness of the syllabus in state funded schools - provide advice on and monitor the quality of Collective Worship in state funded schools within Bournemouth Christchurch and Poole. - consider and decide on applications for determinations for RE and Collective Worship
+- consider whether any changes need to be made in the Agreed Syllabus or in the support offered to schools in implementation, to improve the quality of the RE and the learning of pupils - offer advice concerning how an existing Agreed Syllabus can be interpreted so as to fit in with changes in wider education - provide advice and support on the effective teaching of RE in accordance with the Locally Agreed Syllabus; - advise the LA on standards in Religious Education in Poole schools in accordance with an Agreed Syllabus and on matters related to its functions as it may see fit - provide advice on methods of teaching, the choice of teaching material and the provision of teacher training. - provide advice on and monitor the quality of teaching and learning in Religious Education in Poole schools according to its Agreed Syllabus together with the overall effectiveness of the syllabus in state funded schools - provide advice on and monitor the quality of Collective Worship in state funded schools within the Borough of Poole - consider and decide on applications for determinations for RE and Collective Worship

-The SACRE cannot do any of this unless there are clear arrangements to provide it with the information it needs concerning the up-to-date situation about RE in the schools using the Agreed Syllabus.
-In BCP this will be done in partnership with its LA via the LA officer and with schools via BCP Learning and Partnership Board.
+The SACRE cannot do any of this unless there are clear arrangements to provide it with the information it needs concerning the up-to-date situation with regard to RE in the schools using the Agreed Syllabus.
+In Poole this will be done in partnership with its LA via the LA officer and with schools via Poole Schools Association.